telerik/teststudio-docs/docs/features/scheduling-test-runs/multiple-machines-scheduling-setup/create-execution-server.md

 ### Browsers Information

 All available and supported browsers on the Execution Server are listed in this section.
 You can <a href="/features/project-settings/browsers" target="_blank">calibrate</a> these or restore their default settings.
-If using an older version of Edge, you can browse here the WebDriver folder location on disc.
+If using the legacy version of Edge, you can browse here the WebDriver folder location on disc.

 ![Browsers Information][6b]

+## Update Dialog Handler

+This section appears only if there is an __update for Dialog Handlers__ and allows you to update these with a single button click.

+![Dialog Handler Update][6c]

 ### Run on Startup